 Get access to a free PDF in my member’s only area that gives you step-by-step instructions on how to sign up for Google Classroom the first time.

 Do you know of some other ways to use Google Classroom?
-Comment below with your favorite quick ways to use Google Classroom.
+Comment below with your favorite quick ways to use Google in your classroom.
 I love it and am always looking for more ways to get the most out of it!

-Related Posts: Use Google Classroom for Interactive Math Lessons
+Related Posts: Ways to Use Google Classroom for Math Lessons